 We have sourced six key grape varieties characteristic to craft a classic red Bordeaux inspired blend from BC’s very best vineyards.
-The 2016 harvest brought fantastic ripeness and balance, inspiring our first ever Cabernet Sauvignon forward blend.
+The 2017 harvest brought fantastic ripeness and balance, inspiring this lucious blend.
 John Schreiner writes “Dense and layered, the wine has aromas of cherry, black currant and spice.”
 This blend finishes with notes of cocoa, dark pepper and a hint of smoke.

 95 points by John Schreiner, BC VQA Certified

 Varieties: Merlot 44.4%, Cabernet Franc 10.5% , Cabernet Sauvignon 14.4%, Malbec 3.9% , Petit Verdot 12.0%, Syrah 3.9%

 Bottle size: 750 mL